 : the name of the service account in Kubernetes (the same name you have declared for the role in theTrusted entities

-policy section)AWS_ROLE_ARN
+policy section)awsRoleArn

-: the AWS ARN role you have just createdAWS_ACCESS_KEY_ID
+: the ARN of the role you have created

 Set application service account